-Dealing with Financial Aid & FAFSA When You've Lost Your Job
+Dealing with FAFSA and Unemployment When You’ve Lost Your Job

 - Before we get started, don’t panic.
 You are not the first family to have this crisis while one or more students are attending college.
 In fact, the financial aid office will see this situation many times each academic year.

 - Gather documentation regarding your job loss.
 This may include a separation notice or even COBRA eligibility paperwork provided by HR.
 You will also want to have a copy of your final paycheck.